sut-ai/notes/notebooks/15_learning_a_decision_tree/index.md

 - Decision tree learning provides a practical method for concept learning and for learning other discrete-valued functions.
-The ID3 family of algorithms infers decision trees by growing them from the root downward, greedily selecting the next best attribute for each new decision branch added to the tree.
+The ID3 family of algorithms infer decision trees by growing them from the root downward, greedily selecting the next best attribute for each new decision branch added to the tree.